 After the sensational Dia de los Muertos we finally leave Mazatlan on 3rd November.
 Towards Mexico’s heartland.
 Well, today just to Tepic.
 Some 250km on the highway.

-Driving Mexico’s highways – at least at the beginning enough reasons not to be too much amused about Mexico’s quite unreasonable tolls.
+Driving Mexico’s highways – at least at the beginning enough reasons not to be too much amused about the country’s quite unreasonable tolls.
 About 15 US Cents / km.

 Later it improves.
 All toll collection points are occupied by protesters.
 To keep peace with them 20 Pesos are ok at each post.

-We pass thru Sinaloa’s lowlands, could be more interesting, later, after having entered the state of Nayarit the landscape becomes more hilly, finally we climb up to 900 m to reach Tepic in the afternoon.
+We pass thru Sinaloa’s lowlands, could be more interesting, later, after having entered the state of Nayarit the landscape becomes hillier, finally we climb up to 900 m to reach Tepic in the afternoon.

 Tepic, the proud capital of Nayarit seems to be pretty rural’n’sleepy.
 A very small CBD surrounded by extensive, rather poor suburbs.